 A sports mad Goan nun who lives for her little “angels”

-Sister Trifa De Souza (aka the “wild one”) this year marks 50 years as a Catholic nun in the service of children, especially very young and abandoned girls, in Kenya.
+Sister Trifa De Souza (aka the “wild one”) a few years ago marked 50 years as a Catholic nun in the service of children, especially very young and abandoned girls, in Kenya.
 A champion athlete and a star hockey player once, today she loves Gor Mahia, Manchester United and is an ardent fan of the Kenya Sevens rugby team.
 She may scowl or even look a little cross, but there is always a large smile on face and her arms reach out in warm embrace of all the children who need her and the many people she meets every day.
 She is currently at Edelvale women’s complex in Nairobi.

 By CYPRIAN FERNANDES